- Self-Directed IRAs

 - About Us

-It is possible to invest in private debt using a self-directed IRA or other account.
-Equity Trust makes the process easy, but there are a few things to be aware of if you’re not familiar with private lending in a retirement account.
+It is possible to invest in private debt, also known as private money lending, using a self-directed IRA or other account.
+Equity Trust makes the process easy, but there are a few things to be aware of if you’re not familiar with lending from your retirement account.

 Q: What are the rules related to investing in private debt (a promissory note) using my retirement account?

-A: Some important rules to remember about lending within your qualified account:
+A: Some important rules to remember about private money lending within your qualified account: